 Or Dropbox’s insight was that it is inconvenient to store everything on your computer with no ability to access it from the Internet and people would like to store and share their photos and documents from the cloud.

-Another example is Volition, which was developed with the help of Rubyroid Labs Team.
-The gap there is that people would like to influence the products that are being developed and have a word in choosing the vector of company development.
+One of successful MVP examples is Volition, which was developed with the help of Rubyroid Labs Team.
+The gap there is that people would like to influence the products that are being developed and have a word in choosing the vector of company MVP development process.
 So Volition decided to offer its customers an opportunity to vote on what beauty products are to be developed next, which is a great idea and something nobody else offers.